BerniceTran/Grocery-List-Management/GroupProject/Docs/DesignDocumentTemplate.md

 **Concept UI**
 ![alt text][UI]
 This is the initial concept design for our final product.
 A full explanation of how to use the app's functions can be found [here].

+**Version 1.2 UI with States**
+As of GLM v1.2 this is the UI's current design with its corresponding states - the pdf for this diagram can be found at this [link].
+*Note - due to scalability issues, it would be best to open the image in a new tab to zoom in.*
+![alt text][states]